 - Expanding work from existing clients.
-A principal component of our strategy is to secure additional project work from the clients we have served.
+A principal component of our strategy is to secure additional initiative work from the clients we have served.
 We believe, based on discussions with our clients, that the amount of revenue we currently receive from many of our clients represents a relatively small percentage of the amount they spend on professional services, and that, consistent with industry trends, they may continue to increase the amount they spend on these services.
 We believe that by continuing to deliver high-quality services and by further developing our relationships with our clients, we can capture a significantly larger share of our clients' expenditures for professional services. - Growing our client base.
 We will continue to focus on attracting new clients.
-We plan to develop new client relationships primarily by leveraging the significant contact networks of our management and associates and through referrals from existing clients.
+We strive to develop new client relationships primarily by leveraging the significant contact networks of our management and associates and through referrals from existing clients.
 In addition, we believe we will attract new clients by building our brand name and reputation and through our national and local marketing efforts.
-During this past year, we have seen more revenue growth within larger, existing clients, though we also experienced the addition of new middle market clients.
-The number of clients we serve continued to increase, climbing from about 2,100 in 2006 to over 2,200 in fiscal 2007 and the number of clients we served with client service revenues in excess of the million-dollar level increased from 113 in fiscal 2006 to 146 in fiscal 2007.
-We anticipate that our growth efforts this year will continue to focus on identifying strategic target accounts that tend to be large companies. - Expanding geographically.
+The number of clients we serve has continued to increase, climbing from about 2,200 in 2007 to over 2,400 in fiscal 2008.
+In addition, the number of clients we served with client service revenues in excess of one million-dollars increased from 146 in fiscal 2007 to 176 in fiscal 2008.
+We anticipate that our growth efforts this year will continue to focus on identifying strategic target accounts that tend to be large multi-national companies. - Expanding geographically.
 We have been expanding geographically to meet the demand for project professional services across the world.
-We believe, based upon our clients' requests, that there are significant opportunities to grow our business internationally and, consequently, we intend to continue to expand our international presence on a strategic and opportunistic basis.
-We also expect to add to our existing domestic office network with a few new offices located to meet the needs of our existing clients and to create additional new client opportunities.
+We believe, based upon our clients' requests, that there are significant

-Providing additional professional service offerings.
+- opportunities to continue to grow our business internationally and, consequently, we intend to continue to expand our international presence on a strategic and opportunistic basis.
+We may add to our existing domestic office network on an opportunistic basis when our existing clients have a need or if there is a new client opportunity. - Providing additional professional service offerings.
 We will continue to develop and consider entry into new professional service offerings.
 Since fiscal 1999, we have diversified our professional service offerings by entering into the areas of human capital, information management, internal audit and risk management, supply chain management and legal services.
 Our considerations when evaluating new professional service offerings include cultural fit, growth potential, profitability, cross-marketing opportunities and competition.